MBuenaventura-Test/FF-Rules/README.md

 ## Points
 The constructor team receives points for how well they perform in the race.

+- **Average Team Finishing Points:** The average WDC points the team's drivers earned that event.
--Pit Stop Points: 5 points - Pit stop duration difference from fastest pit.
+- **Pit Stop Points:** 5 points - Pit stop duration difference from fastest pit.
 Only the team's top 2 pits are counted.
 No negative points.
 See examples below.

 ### Example Pit Stop Points
 In the following example, the fastest pit during the race was 19.8s by Team X.